MuraliDeveloper30/typescriptLearn/README.md

 ##### Welcome to eCcoding - Digital Blog Content

-  Hello learning freaks!
-This is series about the what is typescript and How to understand Typescript ,especially  some question introduced in your mind .
+# target upload in coming 15

+ Hello everyone learning!
+This series is about TypeScript, which is a programming language.
+I will explain what it is and help you understand it better.
+If you have any questions, read my blog and it will help you learn TypeScript more easily.

 For example:- ( As fresher think & As New People think ) what is typescript? why to learn first?
 This is worth to learn ?
 How to understand and How to learn practice these stuff's?

 First Of all, Clear All of these questions,